I took a pre-conference session "Becoming a Great Swim Meet Coach" with Guy Edson -- totally awesome.

 Performance:

-Analyze the performance based on facts not on feelings (splits, finals time, previous best time, stroke tempo, all of the above vs. previous efforts).
+(splits, finals time, previous best time, stroke tempo, all of the above vs.

+previous efforts).
 Guy talks to swimmers in groups vs. 1v1.
 He tells them in a group how to beat each other and then lets them race.

 The senior coach should watch the competition and know their splits, +/-.